ABHIJITHCV11/Riding-the-Data-Pedel-Uncovering-Trends-in-London-s-Bike-Share-Program-with-BigQuery/README.md

 ## Riding-the-Data-Pedel "SQL Querying"
 ### Questions

-1.What are the names of the stations that bike_id 1710 started from?
+1. What are the names of the stations that bike_id 1710 started from?

-2.How many bike_ids have ended at "Moor Street, Soho"?
+2. How many bike_ids have ended at "Moor Street, Soho"?

-3.What is the station_id for "Canton Street, Poplar"?
+3. What is the station_id for "Canton Street, Poplar"?

-4.What is the name of the station whose ID is 111?
+4. What is the name of the station whose ID is 111?

-5.How many distinct bike_ids had trip durations greater than 2400 seconds (or 40 minutes)?
+5. How many distinct bike_ids had trip durations greater than 2400 seconds (or 40 minutes)?

-6.At what station did the bike trip with rental_id 57635395 end?
+6. At what station did the bike trip with rental_id 57635395 end?

-7.Average duration
+7. Average duration

-8. Higest Average durations for start_stations
+8. What are the start stations with the highest average durations?

-9 Top 5 Most used bikes
+9. What are the top 5 Most used bikes

-10. top 5 Bikes with higest average duration
+10. Which are the top 5 bikes with the highest average duration?

-### Asnwers
+### Answers

 <kbd>  ![](images/1.PNG)  </kbd>
 ---------------------------------